yai333/HierarchicalDataVisualization/README.md

 - Configure the AWS CLI with user credentials.
 - Install AWS CLI.
 - Install Serverless Framework.
-- Install pip libs from requirment.dev.txt for unit test or requirements.text for deployment
+- Install pip libs from requirment.dev.txt for unit test or requirements.text for deployment.

-There are some sample csv files with different scenarios in `test/documents/`
+There are some sample csv files with different scenarios in `test/documents/`.

 # CI/CD